mkohler/cython_swig/README.rst

     And while you're having all that fun, who's keeping track of the memory you're using?

-    To explore these issues, we'll add a function to libadder that takes a C string as a parameter, and produces a C string as output.
+    To explore this, we'll add a function to libadder that takes a C string as a parameter, and produces a C string as output.

 adder.h: sgreeting()